polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 ---
 id: uniswapv3-to-polywrap
-title: "Case study: Uniswap v3 Wrapper"
+title: "Case study: Uniswap v3 Wrap"
 ---

-The Uniswap v3 wrapper provides the same features as Uniswap's JavaScript SDK, plus more.
-The wrapper is written in AssemblyScript and compiled to WebAssembly (WASM).
-Polywrap's JavaScript Client makes interfacing with the wrapper as easy as interfacing with any ordinary JavaScript SDK.
+The Uniswap v3 wrap provides the same features as Uniswap's JavaScript SDK, plus more.
+The wrap is written in AssemblyScript and compiled to WebAssembly (WASM).
+Polywrap's JavaScript Client makes interfacing with the wrap as easy as interfacing with any ordinary JavaScript SDK.

-This guide describes how we ported the Uniswap v3 JavaScript SDK to a Wasm wrapper.
-Reference documentation for the Uniswap v3 wrapper is available [here](https://uniswap.demo.polywrap.io/).
+This guide describes how we ported the Uniswap v3 JavaScript SDK to a wrap.
+Reference documentation for the Uniswap v3 wrap is available [here](https://uniswap.demo.polywrap.io/).
 This guide uses version **0.0.1-prealpha.75** of the Polywrap toolchain.

-When writing the Uniswap v3 wrapper, our goal was to provide the same user experience as the SDK.
-The wrapper provides feature-parity, and the "business logic" is the same.
-We also ported elements of the Uniswap SDK Core package, as necessary, to implement the v3 wrapper.
+When writing the Uniswap v3 wrap, our goal was to provide the same user experience as the SDK.
+The wrap provides feature-parity, and the "business logic" is the same.
+We also ported elements of the Uniswap SDK Core package, as necessary, to implement the v3 wrap.

 ## Project scaffolding

 The best way to set up a Polywrap project is to start with one of the project templates available in the Polywrap CLI.
 The `polywrap create` command lets you bootstrap your project structure without effort.

-The initial project setup includes a `mutation` folder and a `query` folder within `src`, which correspond to the two types of modules a wrapper can have.
+The initial project setup includes a `mutation` folder and a `query` folder within `src`, which correspond to the two types of modules a wrap can have.

 It also includes a `polywrap.yaml` manifest file, a `polywrap.build.yaml` Build Manifest file, and a `polywrap.meta.yaml` Meta Manifest file.
-The `polywrap.yaml` manifest tells the Polywrap CLI what language your wrapper is in, where your module schemas are located, and more.
+The `polywrap.yaml` manifest tells the Polywrap CLI what language your wrap is in, where your module schemas are located, and more.
 Our `polywrap.yaml` looked like this:

 ```yaml
 format: 0.0.1-prealpha.5